purposeindustries/intellyo-application-design-system/e2e/README.md

 As it is mentioned above : The utils contains the functions for the tests.
 You can find here the tools for testing.

 The most important two function are the takeScreenshotAndGetWholePageCompareResult and takeScreenShotOfElement.
-The first takes picture about a whole page and compare to the reference.
-The second takes a screenshot about an element and make difference to the reference.
+The first takes picture of a whole page and compare to the reference.
+The second takes a screenshot of an element and make difference to the reference.

 ### Ok...
 Ok...
 How can I write a test?

 Ok let's write a test.
 Create a folder e.g. ./e2e/test/accordions-tests.
 Create a test file called accordion-test.js.
 Copy the structure of the tests from another "something-test.js".
-Rename the "describe" which will be your test set name. add and "it" and gave a name, this will be your test.
+Rename the "describe" which will be your test set name.
+Add an "it" and gave a name, this will be your test.
 First of all write in the it:
 ```
  browser.url('/accordions');
 ```